-The pharmacy regularly reviews its practices to make them safer and more effective.
-The pharmacy team identifies and manages risks in the pharmacy appropriately.
-Team members record their errors and learn from them to stop them happening again.
-They are clear about their roles and responsibilities and work in a safe and professional way.
+The pharmacy identifies its risks appropriately.
+Team members record their errors and review them as a team to identify the cause of errors.
+This allows the pharmacy team to make the necessary changes to stop mistakes from happening again.
+The pharmacy has adequate written procedures in place for the work it does and has an acceptable level of insurance cover.
 The pharmacy asks people for their views and acts appropriately on the feedback.
-It has adequate insurance for its services.
-The pharmacy keeps up-to-date records as required by the law.
-The pharmacy keeps people's private information safe and explains how it will be used.
-Team members know how to protect the safety of vulnerable people and act quickly to do so when needed.
+The pharmacy keeps the records required by law.
+And it keeps people's private information safe and explains how it will be used.
+Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had appropriate processes in place to monitor and reduce risks.
 Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
-Dispensing incidents were recorded on the pharmacy incident and error reporting system (PIERs).
+Dispensing incidents were recorded on the internal pharmacy incident and error reporting system (PIERs).
 When errors were identified, they were discussed as a team to identify the potential contributing factors.
 The pharmacy had recently upgraded to a new patient medication record (PMR) system (Columbus).
-The store manager described how products were now scanned after they had been labelled and dispensed.
+The responsible pharmacist (RP) described how products were now scanned after they had been labelled and dispensed.
 This had reduced selection errors as the PMR alerted the dispenser when the product did not match the item labelled.
-Near misses since the upgrade had mainly involved data entry errors.
-The store manager felt that this was mainly due to the different short-codes used in the Columbus.
-The pharmacy team were focussing on reducing these errors by ensuring that labels were double checked by dispensers before handing to the pharmacist for an accuracy check.
-The pharmacy sent a proportion of its prescriptions to be dispensed at the off-site dispensing support pharmacy (DSP).
-The pharmacy team were working to increase the number of items sent to DSP to reduce the workload in the pharmacy.
+Near misses since the upgrade had mainly involved data entry errors, potentiated by the local GP practice not using the electronic prescription service.
+The pharmacy team were focussing on reducing these errors by ensuring that prescriptions were double checked by dispensers before handing to the pharmacist for an accuracy check.

-Shelf-edge alerts had been placed at the locations of selected drugs, including amitriptyline and amlodipine, as part of the company's 'look-alike, sound-alike' (LASA) campaign.
+Shelf-edge alerts had been placed at the locations of selected drugs as part of the company's 'lookalike, sound-alike' (LASA) campaign.
 Laminated signs were displayed on computer terminals listing the fourteen drugs highlighted as high risk by the superintendent's office.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
-The pharmacy had recently added LASA alerts to the locations of pregabalin and gabapentin following company-wide incidents.
 The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed, along with any other clinically relevant information.

 Monthly patient safety reports were completed by team members which contained a review of all near misses and dispensing incidents and led to the generation of action plans to reduce errors.
 The action plans generated through the patient safety report were shared with all team members through individual briefings.
-The most recent action plan had focussed on reducing handout errors by making additional checks on the identity of the person collecting and initially the prescription to create a full audit trail.
-The pharmacy team received and reviewed the monthly professional standard document supplied by the company's head office.
+The most recent action plan had focussed on ensuring LASA drugs were highlighted on PIFs.
+The pharmacy team received and reviewed the monthly Professional Standard document supplied by the company's head office.

 Standard operating procedures (SOPs) were in place to cover all activities carried out in the pharmacy.
 They were up to date and were regularly reviewed.
-They were in the process of being adopted by the regular responsible pharmacist (RP).
 Team members had signed the SOPs to show that they had read and understood them.
-Competence and understanding of the SOPs were assessed using written quizzes and through observation.
-Roles and responsibilities of the pharmacy team members were detailed in the RP SOPs.
+The pharmacy team discussed new SOPs when they had been read to ensure they were all aware of any changes to previous processes.
+The SOP covering the absence of the RP was in place.
 A pharmacy advisor could describe the activities that could not be undertaken in the absence of the RP.